apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 This will create a new ledger on the local bookie, write a few entries, read them back and finally delete the ledger.

-After you have started all the bookies, you can use `simpletest` command for [BookKeeper shell](reference-cli-tools.md#shell) on any bookie node, to verify all the bookies in the cluster are up running.
+After you have started all bookies, you can use the `simpletest` command for [BookKeeper shell](reference-cli-tools.md#shell) on any bookie node, to verify that all bookies in the cluster are running.

 ```bash
 $ bin/bookkeeper shell simpletest --ensemble <num-bookies> --writeQuorum <num-bookies> --ackQuorum <num-bookies> --numEntries <num-entries>
 ```

-This command will create a `num-bookies` sized ledger on the cluster, write a few entries, and finally delete the ledger.
+This command creates a `num-bookies` sized ledger on the cluster, writes a few entries, and finally deletes the ledger.

-### Hardware considerations
+### Hardware requirements

 Bookie hosts are responsible for storing message data on disk.
-In order for bookies to provide optimal performance, it's essential that they have a suitable hardware configuration.
-There are two key dimensions to bookie hardware capacity:
+To provide optimal performance for bookies, it's essential that you have a suitable hardware configuration.
+The following are key dimensions for bookie hardware capacity.

 * Disk I/O capacity read/write
 * Storage capacity